1. Releasing no harmful chemicals into the environment

 As part of the VAUDE Environmental Stewardship Project, we have been conducting wastewater tests in accordance with MRSL since 2015 and know the wastewater quality of 95 % of our suppliers.

-We are discussing the publication of the test results on the IPE platform with our suppliers, but many have reservations about the platform.
-An alternative to IPE could be the ZDHC Gateway, which is increasingly becoming a new standard tool in the industry.
-VAUDE also works with the ZDHC Wastewater Guidelines in the supply chain.
+We are discussing the publication of the test results on the IPE platform with our suppliers and some have already used it to upload their results.
+However, many have reservations about the platform.
+An alternative to the IPE could be the ZDHC Gateway, which is increasingly becoming a new standard tool in the industry.
+VAUDE is also working with the ZDHC Wastewater Guidelines in the supply chain and using the ZDHC Gateway.

 6. VAUDE will set itself clear time targets for phasing out additional hazardous chemicals in addition to the 11 priority groups of substances - by 31.12.2016